-Clear Spring Health’s two-star Part D plan allows you to pick up prescriptions from nearly any pharmacy.
+Clear Spring Health’s two-star Part D plan lets you pick up prescriptions from nearly any pharmacy.
 Patients pay $16.60 for the monthly premium.
 Coverage begins after paying the $480 deductible.

 United Healthcare is also a popular option.
 Patients pay $29.30 monthly and have a relatively low $310 deductible, and the plan’s four-star rating indicates high satisfaction.

 |Clear Spring Health||$16.60||$480||2|

 Special Needs plans

 Medicare Special Needs Plans (SNPs) are a type of Medicare plan that tailors coverage to disabled individuals or those with chronic conditions.
 These plans aren’t available everywhere and must meet specific eligibility requirements.

 HealthPartners (HMO) requires dual Medicaid and Medicare eligibility.
 You’ll pay no premium, and there is also no MOOP.

 UCare (HMO) also requires patients to have dual eligibility.
 This plan’s enrollees also pay no premium or maximum out-of-pocket costs.
 Many patients choose it for this reason and its condition-specific benefits.

 Enrollees in a United Healthcare (Local PPO) plan must have a condition requiring institutional care.
 Patients pay a premium of $36.20.
 They can pay up to $1,800 maximum out-of-pocket.